legop3/RoombaRover/README.md

   - device

     The device ID for your microphone, you can find this by using `arecord -l`.
 You will want to keep the `plughw:` and just change the `2,0` after it to the mapping of your own microphone.
+- roverDisplay
+  - enabled

+    Set to `true` if you have a display attached to the pi on the Roomba, set to `false` if not.